Does your grill need Weber's Connect Smart Grilling Hub or the iGrill 3?

 Weber Connect Smart Grilling Hub vs. Weber iGrill 3: Weber Connect Smart Grilling Hub

 In the hopes of making cookouts smarter, Weber launched its Weber Connect Smart Grilling Hub back in 2020.
-Sure enough, this device is a true step-by-step assistant that will bring your grilling skills up a notch.
-To use it, all you have to do is connect it to the free Weber Connect app through Wifi and Bluetooth, stick up to four probes into your meat, and the device will do all the dirty work from there.
-With the Weber Connect Smart Grilling Hub, two probes come included—one meat probe and one ambient probe to measure the grill's temperature.
+Sure enough, this device is a true step-by-step assistant that will kick your grilling skills up a notch.
+To use it, all you have to do is connect it to the free Weber Connect app through Wi-Fi and Bluetooth, stick up to four probes into your meat, and the device will do all the dirty work from there.
+With the Weber Connect Smart Grilling Hub, two probes come included: one meat probe and one ambient probe to measure the grill's temperature.

 Before you even throw your food on the grill, you're able to select the desired doneness, and you'll get an estimated cook time.
 You can sit back and relax because you won't lose track of time with the Smart Grilling Hub's handy food readiness countdown.
 As the grill works its magic, you'll receive notifications directly on your phone letting you know when it's time to flip your meat and when it's time to serve.